nycmeshnet/docs/content/installs/safety.md

 * Biohazards, such as animal waste
 * Puddles and ice patches
 * Skylights
-* Unsecure, damaged or absent parapet walls and fences
+* Unsecured, damaged or absent parapet walls and fences

 **Working with Others**